JustinYSJSU/ValorantBot/README.md

 - !valorant: Links to the official VALORANT website
 - !agents: Lists all currently playable agents in VALORANT (As of 10/2022)
 - !agent (name): Lists information about the specified VALORANT agent (name, description, abilities, agent portrait)
+- !maps: Lists all currently playable maps in VALORANT (As of 10/2022)
+- !map (name): Lists information about the specified VALORANT map (name, coordinates, thunbnail, map image)

 # Command Examples
 - !agent Phoenix will list information about Phoenix
-- !agent Jett will list information about Jett
+- !map Ascent will list informatino about Ascent

 # Technologies
 - Python